sazed1237/office-lunch-menu-management-backend/README.md

 - First clone the repository to your local machine: git clone [https://github.com/sazed1237/frontend-dev-task.git](https://github.com/sazed1237/office-lunch-menu-management-backend.git)
 - install all required dependencies use:
 - npm install
-- after installation, run the project use:
+-

+# Scripts
+Here are the main scripts you can run:

+- Start: npm start - Start the server.
-- npm run dev
+- Test: npm test - Run tests

 =====================================================================